machinetranslate/machinetranslate.org/applications/commerce-and-marketplaces.md

 ---

 # Commerce and Marketplaces
-Machine translation for **commerce and marketplaces** is the translation of product content, like product titles and descriptions, into the languages of consumers.
+Machine translation for **commerce and marketplaces** is the translation of product content, like product titles and descriptions, into the languages of buyers.

 The goals are: